walmis/blackmagic-espidf/README.md

 ## Requirements

-esp8266 module with >= 2MB flash.
+ESP32 module with >= 2MB flash.
 Default configuration is set for 4MB flash for OTA updates.
 It's possible to configure for other flash sizes. see `make menuconfig`

 By disabling OTA it should work on 1MB devices.

-## GPIO defaults for esp8266
+## GPIO defaults for ESP32

-GPIO0 - SWDIO
+GPIO27 - SWDIO / TMS

-GPIO2 - SWCLK
+GPIO17 - SWCLK / TCK

+GPIO19 - TDO

+GPIO5 - nRST

+GPIO13 - Power LED

-TX0 - UART TXD
+GPIO18 - UART TXD

-RX0  - UART RXD
+GPIO22 - UART RXD

 ## Serial terminal